M.S. Plan III (Coursework Only) Pathway

 Deadlines: Every semester prior to registration

 Advisement holds are automatically placed on ECE student records every semester.
-The ECE Advisement Hold serves as a reminder to discuss planned coursework and thesis progress with your faculty advisor.
+The ECE Advisement Hold serves as a reminder to discuss planned coursework with your faculty advisor.

 How to Get Your Advisement Hold Lifted

 Complete an Advisement Worksheet and have your faculty advisor approve it.
-Turn it into the Graduate Advisement Office located in ECE Room 114 or send it via email to firstname.lastname@example.org.
+Please e-mail this signed form to the ECE Graduate Office at email@example.com for hold releases or course overrides.

 Deadlines: Completed by end of graduation term